 As you learn how to build a resume, know that what not to include in the document is just as important as what you should include.
 Read on for eight examples of what not to include on your resume.

-What not to include on a resume: Anything that could introduce bias
+Anything that could introduce bias

 The law says that employers aren’t allowed to discriminate based on gender, age, race, religion and so on in the hiring process, so why make it easier for them to do so?
 Even recruiters who are diligent about fair hiring practices are only human, and human beings are susceptible to unconscious bias.